 Though officials decommissioned it as an official highway in the 80s, Route 66 still lingers in the American popular consciousness as a symbol of the early 20th century.
 Appropriately, the road is still saturated with history.
 You’ll find scenic restaurants and shops that represent the history of Route 66 scattered along the road.

 Plus, you can stop by the numerous landmarks, national parks, and major cities on the way.
 That means that you’ll be able to spend a night in Las Vegas or the Desert Palms Hotel & Suites Resort in Anaheim and be right back on the road the next day.

-What makes the Route 66 road trip such a special one is that it can easily dovetail into several father-son activities, whether seeing national parks or simply experiencing the wide vistas of the road itself.
-If you’re a motorhead, you cannot pass on this vacation idea.
+The Route 66 road trip is so special that it can easily dovetail into several father-son activities, whether seeing national parks or simply experiencing the wide vistas of the road itself.
+You cannot pass on this vacation idea if you’re a motorhead.

-See Related: best things to do in Chicago, Illinois
+See Related: Things to Do in Chicago, Illinois

 7. Disneyland to Walt Disney World, USA